Last Updated: June 17, 2026

 Norflex is a drug marketed by Pai Holdings Pharm and Bausch and is included in two NDAs.

 The generic ingredient in NORFLEX is orphenadrine citrate.
 There are nine drug master file entries for this compound.
-Nineteen suppliers are listed for this compound.
+Seventeen suppliers are listed for this compound.
 Additional details are available on the orphenadrine citrate profile page.

 AI Deep Research